Patient professional reference

 Serious or life-threatening infection is seen more commonly in children, the elderly, patients who have had their spleen removed and in immunocompromised patients.

-The vaccine most commonly used in the UK is a polyvalent vaccine containing purified capsular polysaccharide from each of the 23 types of pneumococcus which are responsible for about 96% of serious pneumococcal infections seen in this country.
+The vaccine most commonly used in the UK is a polyvalent vaccine containing purified capsular polysaccharide from each of the 23 types of pneumococcus which are responsible for the majority of serious pneumococcal infections seen in this country.

 Despite this vaccine, pneumococcal infections still disproportionately affect people with certain high-risk conditions.
-The conjugated pneumococcal vaccines have been shown to be highly effective in preventing vaccine-type disease in infants and people infected with HIV.
+The conjugated pneumococcal vaccines have been shown to be highly effective in preventing vaccine-type disease in infants, the elderly and people infected with HIV[1, 2].

-These vaccines are both inactivated and contain no live organisms.
+These vaccines are inactivated and contain no live organisms.